Ride: Harris Creek Road, Home Road, Gunnar FSR, Kettle River FSR, Winnifred Falls

 Route Type: Forest Service Road, paved backroad

-Also Suitable For: adventure bike
+Suitable For: dual sport, adventure bikes

 GPS Files